-To setup a RADIUS server in Azure for wireless authentication use our Azure marketplace listings.
-The server comes configured with NPS and has all the required firewall ports configured allowing you to quickly deploy RADIUS into your Azure tenant.
+To setup and install a RADIUS server in Azure for wireless authentication use our Azure marketplace solution.
+The server comes configured with Microsoft Server NPS and has all the required firewall ports configured allowing you to quickly deploy a RADIUS Server into your Azure tenant.
 You’ll be able to add your wireless APs as clients and authenticate your wireless or VPN users using Active Directory.
 Define different access policies and security polices within Network Policy Server.

 Open ‘Network Policy Server’ from the desktop or administrative tools:

 Register NPS with Active Directory

 The first thing you want to do is register this NPS with your active directory.
 We do this by right clicking the top of the tree and then clicking ‘Register server in Active Directory’:

 (In this example it is shown as greyed out because I haven’t added to AD yet.
 If you see the same add to your domain and then come back to this step)

 Next we want to create a template for your shared secrets.
 All of the RADIUS clients that will authenticate with the server will need this shared secret so that they can authenticate.
 In the long run it is easier to create a template with this in to save entering it on each RADIUS client we setup.

 Expand ‘Template Management’ and right click on ‘Shared Secrets’ and click ‘New’:

 Give the template a name and either enter your own shared secret or click the ‘Generate’ radial button and then click ‘Generate’ at the bottom.

 Make a note of the share secret, this is needed later.